scottrigby/basekamp-next/content/events/potluck-chat-genesis-project-aug-25-2009.md

   - src: sculpture10.jpg
     alt: "Large sculpture of geometric gray boxes standing upright in white gallery space with window light visible"
   - src: 25642379-eea88cc75ba058b62f97c1b043be2804.4a946724-full.jpg
-    alt: "Close-up documentation of artistic work or sculptural detail from Genesis Project residency"
+    alt: "Two people standing on a large orange sheet of paper that hangs from a gallery wall and extends onto the floor and out of frame"
   - src: 25642603-a573392e0883ffd5788bf70ddbfcbeff.4a94677a-full.jpg
     alt: "Documentation of performance or movement-based artistic practice during Genesis Project residency"
   - src: 25644411.jpg